circleci/circleci-docs/jekyll/_ccie/backup.md

 description: "How to regularly back up CircleCI Enterprise"
 ---

-This document describes how to back up your CircleCI Enterprise application so that you can recover from accidental or unexpected loss of the Services machine VM that contains CircleCI data in the following sections:
+This document describes how to back up your CircleCI Enterprise application so that you can recover from accidental or unexpected loss of CircleCI data attached to the Services machine:

 * TOC
 {:toc}